Why don’t we feel Earth’s spin?

 The constant spin of the Earth had our ancestors confused about the true nature of the cosmos.
 They noticed that the stars, the sun, and the moon, all appeared to move above the Earth.
 However, they couldn’t feel the Earth move.
 So, they logically interpreted this observation to mean that Earth was stationary and “the heavens” moved above us.

-With the notable exception of the early Greek scientist Aristarchus, who first proposed a heliocentric (sun-centered) model of the universe hundreds of years B.C.E., the world’s great thinkers upheld the geocentric (Earth-centered) idea of the cosmos for many centuries.
+With the notable exception of the early Greek scientist Aristarchus, the world’s great thinkers upheld the geocentric (Earth-centered) idea of the cosmos for many centuries.
+In fact, Aristarchus first proposed a heliocentric (sun-centered) model of the universe hundreds of years B.C.

 It wasn’t until the 16th century that the heliocentric model of Copernicus began to be discussed and understood.
 While not without errors, Copernicus’ model eventually convinced the world that Earth spun on its axis beneath the stars.
 And it also moved in orbit around the sun.

 By the way, a time exposure of the northern sky, reveals the apparent motion of all the stars around Polaris, the North Star.
 And this apparent motion is due to Earth’s spin.
 An example of “star trails” is below.